johnnovak/gridmonger-site/source/moving-around.rst

    If you're not a programmer, you're probably wondering what the hell this Vim thing is about!
 In short, Vim is a programmer's text-editor for people who know how to touch type.
-One of its iconic features is to allow typists to move the cursor without lifting their hands from the `home row
+One of its most iconic feature is to allow typists to move the cursor without lifting their hands from the `home row
    <https://en.wikipedia.org/wiki/Touch_typing#Home_row>`_  (the ``ASDF`` and
-   ``JKL;`` keys), and perform most common editing tasks with one or two-letter commands, without straying too far from this position.
+   ``JKL;`` keys), and perform most common editing tasks with one or two-letter commands, without ever straying too far from the home position.

    Ergonomics wise, editing a grid-based cRPG map is very similar to editing a text file.
-Having to move one hand back and forth between the cursor keys (or the mouse) and the rest of the keyboard thousands of times a day is a huge performance killer.
+Having to move your hand back and forth between the cursor keys (or the mouse) and the rest of the keyboard thousands of times a day is a huge performance killer.
 No wonder that people who learn how to touch type and get a taste of Vim rarely go back to their "old ways"!
-There are only two types of people in the world: those who love Vim, and the rest who haven't learned it yet!
+As the saying goes, there are only two types of people in the world: those who love Vim, and the rest who haven't learned it yet!

    In my opinion, touch typing is an essential skill that anyone working on a computer several hours a day should master.
 If you haven't learned to touch